 PAL Questions: 3 - Garden Tools:

 My Black Dragon Japanese Cedar has a lot of dead branches.
 The tree is healthy otherwise.
 A foot of new growth this year.
 The nursery told me this was normal.
 Can you give me an opinion?

-Apparently, dieback is often seen on Cryptomeria, as the following information from North Carolina State University Cooperative Extension suggests:
+Apparently, dieback is often seen on Cryptomeria, as the following information from North Carolina State University Cooperative Extension, no longer available online, suggests:

 Cryptomeria can have leaf blight or spot.
 Branch dieback is common.
 Dieback has not been associated with a disease but has been touted as the nature of the tree.
 Pathologists are still researching this.
 There may be some tip dieback associated with a disease.